docsdevbr/docker-doc-pt-br/content/reference/compose-file/services.md

 - `target`: The path and name of the file to be mounted in the service's task containers.
 Defaults to `/<source>` if not specified.
 - `uid` and `gid`: The numeric uid or gid that owns the mounted config file within the service's task containers.
-Default value when not specified is `USER`.
 - `mode`: The [permissions](https://wintelguy.com/permissions-calc.pl) for the file that is mounted within the service's task containers, in octal notation.
 Default value is world-readable (`0444`).
   Writable bit must be ignored.
 The executable bit can be set.